ShargHayat518/COMP3504_Giftr_app/README.md

 to enter attributes about their friend including their interests.

 Once the friend's interests are stored, the application pulls data from Amazon's API to create a list of gift recommendations for each of the user's friends.

+Known issues: the min and max price do not affect the gift price as they should due to incompatability with the Amazon API.
+When editing a friend, it creates a new friend instead of editing the first one.